KxSystems/embedPy/README.md

 All of these features are available through the embedPy function-call interface.
 Specifically
-- Callable embedPy objects are variadic
+- Callable `embedPy` objects are variadic
 - Default arguments are applied where no explicit arguments are given
 - Individual keyword arguments are specified using the (infix) `pykw` operator
 - A list of positional arguments can be passed using `pyarglist` (like Python *args)
 - A dictionary of keyword arguments can be passed using `pykwargs` (like Python *kwargs)

 n.b.
-We can combine positional arguments, lists of positional arguments, keyword arguments and a dictionary of keyword arguments, but note that _all_ keyword arguments must always follow any positional arguments and that the dictionary of keyword arguments must always be specified last if it is given at all.
+We can combine positional arguments, lists of positional arguments, keyword arguments and a dictionary of keyword arguments.
+However, _all_ keyword arguments must always follow _any_ positional arguments and the dictionary of keyword arguments (if given) must be specified last.

 ### Example function calls